Simple Passion: Critical reception

-On review aggregator website Rotten Tomatoes, Simple Passion has an approval rating of 57% based on 28 reviews, with an average rating of 6.3/10.
+On the review aggregator website Rotten Tomatoes, Simple Passion holds an approval rating of 59% based on 27 reviews, with an average rating of 6.3/10.
 The website's critics consensus reads, "Simple Passion's rather unremarkable story is elevated by Laetitia Dosch's outstanding work in the central role."
-Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100, based on 11 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100, based on 11 critics, indicating "mixed or average" reviews.

 Huw Oliver of Time Out, rating the film four out of five stars, wrote that although "[t]he only real slip is the soundtrack", "Dosch's charisma and Arbid's fluid style suffice to convey the full intensity of this particular histoire d'amour."
 Sophie Brown of Sight and Sound praised Arbid's direction and the soundtrack, while comparing the cinematography to that of director Éric Rohmer's 1980s films, particularly Boyfriends and Girlfriends (1987).
 Peter Bradshaw of The Guardian gave the film three out of five stars, dubbing it a "sensitive French study of erotic obsession".
 Rating the film eight out of ten, Kyle Bain of Film Threat complimented Pascale Granel's cinematography and the sex scenes, adding that "there is a lack of real substance throughout Simple Passion, but the sex manages to fill that void to a degree and keep the film afloat."

 Guy Lodge of Variety viewed the film as "an imperfect but glassily compelling study of obsessive, finally debilitating desire that honors its source with an unblinking female gaze", although he criticised the soundtrack and found that "Arbid's storytelling starts circling a little repetitively" in the film's second half.
 Jonathan Romney of Screen Daily criticised the "leadenly unimaginative pop soundtrack" and stated, "While hardly avant-garde, the film displays considerable audacity, sexual and formal, but also a certain lifestyle glossiness – an uneasy balance that is likely to undermine its appeal either to the more discerning art-house crowd or to the niche sector of more mainstream Francophiles."
 Glenn Kenny of The New York Times wrote, "While keeping a stalwart female perspective, Simple Passion follows an arc so standard it could be called banal."